celebi1023/ray-tracer/README.md

 An output name will be prompted, and the image be outputed as a .ppm file An option to enter debug mode will be given
 In debug mode, (x, y) coordinates (space separated e.g "600 800") will be prompted to trace an individual pixel

-Also, we submitted the survey

-members: Liam Nickell, Justin Xie